tamari92/kf2-tournament/rules.md

 ```

 ### 8.8 - Mechanics
 Several game mechanics have been modified for use in this tournament.
-A majority of these changes are for balance reasons.
+The modifications made are as follows:

 #### ZED Stomping (aka "Goomba Stomping")
 ZED Stomping has been reverted to its pre-nerf state.
 This means that any and all ZEDs can be stomped (excluding bosses) and there is also no cooldown on stomps.